H. Biakzaua

 H. Biakzaua (born 15 May 1965) is an Indian politician from Mizoram.
-He had been elected in Mizoram Legislative Assembly election in 2018 from Lawngtlai East as candidate of the Mizo National Front.
-He is the former deputy speaker of Mizoram Legislative Assembly.
+He had been elected in the 2018 Mizoram Legislative Assembly election from Lawngtlai East as a candidate of the Mizo National Front.
+He is a former deputy speaker of the Mizoram Legislative Assembly.

 Early life

 Biakzaua was born on 15 May 1965 in the village of Lungtian in the Lawngtlai district of Mizoram.

 Political career

-In 2018 legislative election, Biakzaua was elected to the MLA from the Lawngtlai East constituency.
+In the 2018 legislative election, Biakzaua was elected to the MLA from the Lawngtlai East constituency.
 He was elected deputy speaker of the Mizoram Legislative Assembly on 8 February 2023.

 Personal life

 Biakzaua is married to S. Hmingsangberi, and they have four children.